ttwoxa/ebrp/README.md

 # ebrp
 Enes Batur Recovery Project

-NOTE/EN: This project is just a joke (enes batur crash moment)\
+NOTE/EN: This project is just a joke (enes batur crash moment).
+Also, some random guy named "parallelqw" ruined the english on this page, so blame him for unnecessary text and perfect english.  \
 NOT/TR: Bu proje mizah (enes batur kaza anı) amaçlı yapılmıştır.

 **Features**\